Crafting YourMy Dream Wedding Using These 4 Wedding Photography Tips

 For locations with limited light, talk to your photographer about adding light sources like flash, although some places, like certain churches or museums, might not permit it.
 And let's not forget about the width of the aisle again!
 Indoor spaces can be tight, making it challenging for photographers to move around.
 So, a wider aisle ensures that Aunt Ruth's head won't show up in every photo. 😉

-2. Don't pick just 'any photographer.'
+2. Don't pick just 'any photographer'.

 This was hard for me because how does a photographer give up the reins and trust someone else?